 Service learning includes outside-of-school volunteering at non-profits (e.g., an 8th grader volunteering at Central Union Mission in Washington, DC by preparing sandwiches), school-day experiences (e.g., Kindergarten Winter Hat/Coat/Gloves Drive), and "Give Back to Green Acres" experiences for 6th–8th graders (e.g., watering campus gardens).

-School-day service occurs across grades, and we encourage at least one outside-of-school volunteer experience for students in grades 4–6.
-Seventh and 8th grade students are required to complete three outside-of-school volunteer experiences.
+School-day service occurs across grades, and we encourage at least one outside-of-school volunteer experience for students in grades 4 and 5.
+Sixth, 7th, and 8th grade students are required to complete two outside-of-school volunteer experiences.

 True to our progressive philosophy, we look for and support ways for students of all ages to pursue their own paths of inquiry or take on initiatives of special interest to them.
 In recent years, student-led initiatives have included 5th and 6th graders writing their own musical, 3rd graders launching a talent show, Middle Schoolers creating their own clubs, action groups, and workshops (e.g., GSA, Marine Biology Club, Day of Action), and a Kindergartener presenting to the Pre-K about a personal passion related to the Pre-K students' topic of study—just to name a few!